(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Sure, a ripped pair of jeans and a graphic T are out of the question.
 But you might have some plain blouses, camis, other tops, a black dress, and a dark pair of pants appropriate for work.

 Many of your accessories, like scarves, jewelry, and belts, could also be useful.
-And you might have a comfortable pair of shoes that will pair well with your work outfits.
+And you might have a nice pair of comfortable shoes that will go well with your work outfits.

 Borrow clothing.
 If you have friends or family members your size, ask them if they have any items you can borrow.

 Borrowing can help bridge the gap between your current wardrobe and a few new pieces until your work wardrobe is complete.

 Host a clothing swap.
 Most people have clothes sitting in their closets that they never wear.
 They would be happy to exchange them for “new” clothes.

 Organize a clothing swap by inviting several others.
 Set some rules, like the number of items to bring, and limit it to quality or neutral pieces of clothing.Set up the swap by size to make “shopping” easier.
 Most of all, make it fun!

 Have any ill-fitting pieces professionally tailored.
 If you avoid wearing certain items because they don’t fit well, consider getting them altered.

 Sometimes it’s much cheaper to get your existing clothing tailored than to buy new.

 Shopping on a Budget

 Finding affordable work attire doesn’t mean you have to buy your entire wardrobe off the clearance rack.
 Focusing only on the lowest cost items takes the spotlight off what you need (and what you’ll actually wear).

 You want to avoid a closet full of cheap clothes that don’t fit you or your personal style – or fall apart after the first wash.
 Yet that doesn’t mean you have to go out and buy all the name-brand clothing at full price either.

-Below are some tips for finding quality clothing at a reasonable cost.
+Below are some tips for finding quality pieces at a reasonable cost.